FOTO: Aljoša Rebolj

 In 2010, dancer/choreographer/teacher Kjara Starič Wurst founded Kjara’s Dance Project (KDP) to give young dancers the opportunity for more stage experience.
 KDP has rapidly become Slovenia’s most successful contemporary ballet company for young dancers.

-KDP premiered four full shows, featuring Ms. Starič Wurst’s choreography: “Prints” (Odtisi), “Compassion”, “Crossroads” (Razpotja), "Thriptych - performing on Slovenia’s best-known stages, including multi-night runs at Cankar Theater (the country’s biggest venue), Festival Ljubljana, Festival Lent, Anton Podbevšek Teater, Tanzfestival Graz (Austria), Teatro Ariston (San Remo, Italy), Pula Theatre (Croatia), Slovene Theatre Trieste (Italy) and many others.
+KDP premiered five full shows, featuring Ms. Starič Wurst’s choreography: “Prints” (Odtisi), “Compassion”, “Crossroads” (Razpotja), "Thriptych, "Human" - performing on Slovenia’s best-known stages, including multi-night runs at Cankar Theater (the country’s biggest venue), Festival Ljubljana, Festival Lent, Anton Podbevšek Teater, Tanzfestival Graz (Austria), Teatro Ariston (San Remo, Italy), Pula Theatre (Croatia), Slovene Theatre Trieste (Italy) and many others.

 In 2014, "Crossroads" was adapted into an original full-length film, which opened in Cankar Theater, it continues to be screened in film festivals, including Art Kino Odeon (Izola, Slovenia) and Neu/Now Festival (Glasgow, Scotland), La mente artistica (Rome)...